 How Chiropractic Corrects Sciatic Nerve Pain

 Bed rest and pain medication are ineffective treatments of sciatica, because the underlying cause remains unchanged.
 It is only by correcting the underlying source of the problem that lasting pain relief can be achieved.
 Chiropractors receive extensive training that allows them to locate and correct subluxations.
-Santa Monica Chiropractor Dr. Jeffrey Ptak, DC, MA has almost 3 decades of experience evaluating patients and tracking down the source of their sciatic nerve pain.
+Santa Monica Chiropractor Dr. Jeffrey Ptak, DC, MA has almost 4 decades of experience evaluating patients and tracking down the source of their sciatic nerve pain.
 Once the origin is determined, Dr. Ptak has a variety of techniques that are tailored to the specific condition and needs of the individual.
+Flexion/distraction, Decompression, Spondylolesthesis protocols, specialized fulcrums are but a few of the ways Dr. Ptak can help recapture the bulging disc or discs and reduce and even eliminate your sciatica,

 People from all over California come to see Dr. Jeff.
 Call (310) 473-7991 to schedule an evaluation and get relief from the pain of sciatica.